 What About Apple Silicon?

-Linus has been skeptical โ he's mentioned concerns about running Linux on Apple hardware (it's technically possible but not the primary supported use case).
-For developers who want to run Linux natively as their primary OS, Apple Silicon is still a compromise.
-For developers who work in macOS with Linux running in VMs or containers, it's excellent.
+For developers who want to run Linux natively as their primary OS on Apple hardware, the situation has improved a lot in recent years - but it's still more friction than a ThinkPad.
+For developers who work in macOS with Linux running in VMs or containers, Apple Silicon is excellent.

-The MacBook Pro 14" with M4 Pro (~$1,999) is what most developers who've committed to the Apple ecosystem use.
-It's genuinely the fastest laptop you can buy for most development workloads if you're willing to work within macOS.
+The MacBook Pro 14" with M4 Pro (~$1,999) is what most developers who've committed to the Apple ecosystem use - genuinely the fastest laptop you can buy for most development workloads if you're willing to work within macOS.
+The cheaper MacBook Air M3 at $1,099 is the closest current analog to what Linus actually runs (though he's on the older M2 generation).

 The Practical Recommendation for Developers